Insulation savings calculator

 At a Glance

-- Cavity wall insulation is the second-highest return measure for properties with unfilled cavities.
-It applies to most properties built from the 1920s onward.
-Not all properties with cavity walls are suitable: moisture issues, narrow cavities, or previously failed fills can make a property unsuitable.
-A professional survey is required before commissioning works: the insulation calculator.
+• Cavity wall insulation is the second-highest return measure for properties with unfilled cavities, applying to most homes built from the 1920s onward, but not all properties with cavity walls are suitable.

 See all applicable insulation types for your property side by side, with costs, savings, EPC impact, grant eligibility, and the loan case for the net cost.
 All figures are illustrative estimates.